Learn How to Write Just Like an Architect

 A Guide for Interior Design and Architecture Students

-This guide is part of my architectural communication series, helping students develop clear, confident drawing and presentation skills.
 Architects are known to write in a specific way.
 Their handwriting is neat, capitalised, and easy to read, not for style, but for clarity and communication.
+Architectural lettering is the clear, consistent handwriting style used on drawings, plans, and presentation boards.
 The ability to effectively communicate both verbally and visually in interior design and architecture will get you far.

-Why learn architectural handwriting:
+Why learn architectural handwriting

 Mastering the skill of writing like an architect not only enhances professionalism but also serves as a tool for precise communication and creative expression.
 Strong lettering is just one part of developing overall clarity in your drawings.
 Start with my guide on improving your architecture drawing skills.